 The operationalization of the GDPR in the Banking industry usually starts with GAP analysis, and the results of the analysis determine the scope and the goal of these projects.
-Which projects will be implemented after the GAP analysis and to what extent, is determined according to the estimated risks.

 Organizational and technical compliance measures